genelet/molecule/README.md

 ```

-where _TableName_ is the table name. _Columns_ are all columns. _Pks_ is the primary key. _IdAuto_ is the auto ID. _Fks_ is a lost of foreign-key relationships.
+where _TableName_ is the table name. _Columns_ are all columns. _Pks_ is the primary key. _IdAuto_ is the auto ID. _Fks_ is a list of foreign-key relationships.
 And _Uniques_ is the combination of columns uniquely defining the row.

 ### 3.4) Connection